Section 10 of 15

 - Preliminary first aid measures.

-Such information can be on the shipping paper or some other document that includes the basic description and technical name of the hazardous material.
+Such information can be on the shipping paper or some other document that includes the basic description and technical name of the HazMat.
 It also may be in a guidance book, such as the Emergency Response Guidebook (ERG).
-Motor carriers may assist shippers by keeping an ERG on each vehicle carrying hazardous materials.
-The driver must provide the emergency response information to any federal, state, or local authority responding to or investigating a hazardous materials incident.
+Motor carriers may assist shippers by keeping an ERG on each vehicle carrying HazMat.
+The driver must provide the emergency response information to any federal, state, or local authority responding to or investigating a HazMat incident.

 Total quantity, number and type of packages must appear before or after the basic description.
 The packaging type and the unit of measurement may be abbreviated.
 For example: